SUSE/manager-build-profiles/AutoYaST/README.md

 when the distribution label is `sles_sap15sp2-x86_64`.

-For changes, please use official [SUSE bugzilla](https://bugzilla.suse.com)
+To report a bug or request a change, please use [Bugzilla](https://bugzilla.suse.com) or open a GitHub issue.